tomjoht/tomjoht.github.io/_ai/prompt-engineering-for-tech-comm/prompt-engineering-entire-doc-set-prompts.md

 Despite the issues with long-token inputs, the results are phenomenal and game-changing.
 Let's look at a few scenarios.

 {: .note}
-Note: Many of the following prompts are AI-assisted and experimental.
+Many of the following prompts are AI-assisted and experimental.
 I'm still exploring and tweaking these approaches, so let me know if you have feedback on them.
 Structure these quality controls at release points

 Here are 10 quality controls you can implement at each release.
 One strategy I'm still exploring is whether to examine one user guide topic at a time or multiple or even the whole user guide (that is, all non-reference topics) in a single prompt.
 I find that for some products, if I pass in both the entire user guide and the entire reference content, I exhaust my word limit.